openvnf/vnf-ipsec/README.md

 If usage of keys and certificates instead of pre shared keys should be used, the code of the repo has to be extended.

+### VTI Interface

+Related environment variables:
+* IPSEC_LOCALIP
+* IPSEC_VTI_KEY
+* IPSEC_VTI_STATICROUTES

+If the entrypoint is provided the argument `init`, an initialisation-container is started that can create a VTI tunnel to route the IPSEC traffic over.

+To create a VTI interface, set the environment variable `IPSEC_VTI_KEY` to an integer.

+A VTI tunnel interface is then created with `IPSEC_LOCALIP` as local endpoint and `IPSEC_VTI_KEY` as key.

+The parameter `IPSEC_VTI_KEY` must then be the same when starting the container in default mode to set the value as mark in the
+IPSec connection configuration.

+All comma-separated values of `IPSEC_VTI_STATICROUTES` are added as static routes via the created VTI tunnel.